What Does LLC Stand For? Meaning, Uses, and Benefits

 Although LLCs serve as a useful business entity for most small ventures, it's important to analyze its utility in each case.
 Consult a business lawyer to find out whether an LLC would be the right choice for you.

-If you need help with questions like “what does LLC mean after a name?” you can post your legal need on UpCounsel's marketplace.
+If you need help with questions like what does llc stand for, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.